munsiwoo/christmas-ctf-platform/README.md

 # Christmas-CTF
 ### What is this?

 This is the platform I used for Christmas CTF 2019.
+(The Challenge is [here](https://github.com/Aleph-Infinite/2019-Christmas-CTF).)
 I developed it in pure PHP and designed it with MVC pattern. (`Apache2` + `PHP7` + `MariaDB`)
 It is a Jeopardy platform and uses Dynamic Scoring.